Klimkovice: Administrative division

+Geography

+Klimkovice is located about 5 km west of Ostrava.
+It lies mostly in the Moravian Gate lowland.
+The northern part of the municipal territory lies in the Nízký Jeseník range and includes the highest point of Klimkovice at 374 m above sea level.
+There are several small fishponds around the town.

 History

 Klimkovice was probably founded by Beneš I of Kravaře, who owned the area between 1383 and 1398.
 The first written mention of Klimkovice is from 1386, when it was already a town.

 In 1766, presence of hard coal was discovered in Klimkovice and it was the first discovery of coal in the Moravian-Silesian Region.
 However, it was not mined.

-According to the Austrian census of 1910 the town had 2,696 inhabitants, 2,677 of whom had permanent residence there.
-Census asked people for their native language, 2,442 (91.2%) were Czech-speaking and 227 (8.5%) were German-speaking.
-Most populous religious group were Roman Catholics with 2,653 (98.4%).
+According to the Austrian census of 1910, 91.2% of the inhabitants were Czech-speaking and 8.5% were German-speaking.
+Most populous religious group were Roman Catholics (98.4%).

+Demographics

 Economy

-Klimkovice is known for a small spa.
+Klimkovice is known for a spa.
 The spa uses iodine-bromine waters with a high salt content.
 The spa treats diseases of the musculoskeletal system, neurological and gynecological diseases, diseases of the circulatory system, and metabolic disorders.

+Transport

+The D1 motorway from Brno to Ostrava passes through the municipal territory.
+The Klimkovice Tunnel is located on it.

+Sights

+The Klimkovice Castle is a Renaissance castle, built in 1578–1579 on the site of a medieval fortress.
+Its current appearance is a result of reconstructions after fires in 1854 and 1945.
+It is connected by a covered corridor with the adjacent Church of Saint Catherine.
+Today the castle houses the municipal office, the cultural and information centre of Klimkovice, and a museum.
+The castle gardens were turned into a town park in 1946–1954.

+The Church of Saint Catherine in the centre of Klimkovice dates from the end of the 14th century.
+The tower was added in the second half of the 15th century.
+The church was built in the Gothic style; later Renaissance and Baroque modifications were made.
+A reconstruction took place after a fire in 1854.

+The Church of the Holy Trinity was built in the Renaissance style in 1525–1529.
+It is a former cemetery church.